Ephesiel/tempus-fugit-intranet/readme.txt

 = 1.2.4 =
 * Multiple fields are not send when the value didn't change

+= 1.3.0 =
+* Add the possibility of add sub plugins to tfi
+* Add echo subplugin

 == How to use ==

 = After installation =